DoTheEvo/selfhosted-apps-docker/prometheus_grafana/readme.md

 Alert will be set to look for string *"joined the game"* and send notification when it occurs.

-Grafana rules are based around a `Query` and `Expressions` and each and every one has to result in a a simple number or a true or false condition.

 ### Create alert rule

 - **1 Set an alert rule name**